1970 Nickel Value Checker: Errors List, “D” & “S” Mint Mark Worth

 2. What is a 1970 nickel made of?

-The 1970 nickel is composed of 75% copper and 25% nickel, maintaining the standard cupro-nickel alloy used throughout the Jefferson nickel series.
-This composition gives the coin its distinctive silver-like appearance.
+The 1970 nickel is composed of 75% copper and 25% nickel — the standard cupro-nickel alloy used throughout the Jefferson nickel series from 1938 to present (except the 1942–1945 silver war nickels, which contained 35% silver).
+This composition gives the coin its distinctive silver-like appearance despite containing no silver.

-The coin weighs exactly 5 grams, measures 21.2 millimeters in diameter, and features a plain, smooth edge without any reeding.
+The coin weighs exactly 5 grams, measures 21.2 millimeters in diameter, and has a plain, smooth edge with no reeding.
+Knowing the correct weight is important for identifying wrong planchet errors, since a 1970 nickel struck on a cent planchet weighs only about 3.1 grams.

 3. How much is a 1970 nickel worth?

 Most 1970 nickels in circulated condition are worth face value to around $0.50.
-However, uncirculated specimens can reach $15-$40 depending on mint mark and grade.
+Uncirculated specimens can reach $15–$40 depending on mint mark and grade.
+Full Steps examples with PCGS or NGC certification command dramatically higher premiums — the 1970-S MS66FS holds the all-time auction record at $6,463, while the 1970-D MS64FS sold for $1,208, both at Heritage Auctions.